SC tax agency wants court order forcing Amazon to set aside sales tax money - South Carolina Radio Network

-South Carolina’s tax collection agency is seeking a court order to force Amazon to pay $57 million in sales taxes it says the online distributor owes last year.
+South Carolina’s tax collection agency is seeking a court order that would force Amazon to pay $57 million in sales taxes the state says the online distributor owed last year.

 The state Department of Revenue filed a motion this week asking a state administrative court to order Amazon set aside all sales tax revenue it receives from purchases by South Carolina residents until the case is settled.

 South Carolina exempted Amazon from the sales tax on its online sales for five years after the company built a Lexington County distribution center in 2011.
-State law normally requires a company collect the tax if it has a physical presence in the state, but agreed to temporarily waive those requirements in exchange for Amazon fulfillment centers in West Columbia and Spartanburg.
+State law normally requires a company collect the tax if it has a physical presence in the state, but lawmakers agreed to temporarily waive those requirements in exchange for Amazon fulfillment centers in West Columbia and Spartanburg.
 That exemption ended last year.

 The company has since only collected sales taxes for its “Amazon Prime” members, who sign up for free delivery and other benefits.
 Amazon officials maintain they only act as an intermediary between customers and sellers and it is the suppliers selling on the site who must collect the sales tax.